Skip to main content

 Reviewer

 One implementer does the work, an independent reviewer catches what they missed.
-The lead coordinates handoff.
+Worktrees keep each agent isolated.

 When: Most common.
 Single-PRD features, refactors, bug fixes that touch 3-10 files.